Sai-Moen/TMInterface-AS-SaiMoen/src/library/smn_utils/README.md

     ...
 ```

-The reason for putting the actual library code in the `src` is so that it can easily be copied.
+The reason for putting the actual library code in the sub-folder is so that it can easily be copied,
-Don't put the entire library folder in a plugin, that'll just cause a duplicate function conflict.
+without the README, gitignore, and possibly other (local) files being unnecessarily added too.

 ### Namespacing